 An exercise in window shopping

-- Managing your self control.
+Managing your self-control.
 With the holidays upon us, it’s a perfect time to break your consumer habits (and a bad time to break the bank).
 It’s also the time I learnt the best and the hardest lessons about temptations.
-All the new gadgets, toys, shoes, that were there the whole year, but you’ve only just noticed them, because you “had to” go there to buy so-and-so a gift.
+All the new gadgets, toys, shoes, that were there the whole year, but you’ve only just noticed them because you “had to” go there to buy so-and-so a gift.
 What to do?
 What to do?

-- Learning to deal with the money you have.
-Okay, so you made it through a couple visits without spending any money at all.
+Learning to deal with the money you have.
+Okay, so you made it through a couple of visits without spending any money at all.
 Fantastic!
 Now that you’ve had time to hum and haw about all the things you saw, put $20 in your pocket and go shopping.
 No plastic, just cash.
 Restricting yourself to just the $20, will make you aware of what you really want to spend your money on.
 And gradually increase.
-You’ll be more conscious of what you’re spending you’re money on.
+You’ll be more conscious of what you’re spending your money on.

 Besides, there’s still a whole month till Christmas, what’s your rush?
 According to one survey, impulse buys are costing us Canadians $3,720 annually.
 But, If you can master the art of window shopping by practicing a little self-discipline, you’ll have more money to spend on nicer gifts that actually mean something and more on the things that really matter to you.
 Now, I’m talking about window shopping in a more literal sense, but of course, the same idea can be applied to online or any other type of shopping.